guzellik-app/guzellik/README.md

 <img width="1200" height="475" alt="IDE" src="" />
 </div>

-# Run and deploy your AI Studio app
+# Run and deploy the Web app in your IDE

 This contains everything you need to run your app locally.

-View your app in your IDE
+View your web app in your IDE

 ## Run Locally